blarney-lang/blarney/Examples/Pebbles/README.md

   * Execute
   * Writeback (a.k.a. post-execute)

-The main feature of the Pebbles description is that it separates the definition of the instruction-set architecture (ISA) from the definition of the pipeline microarchitecture:
+The main feature of the Pebbles description is that it largely separates the definition of the instruction-set architecture (ISA) from the definition of the pipeline microarchitecture:

   * Instruction set architecture: [Pebbles.hs](Pebbles.hs).
   * Pipeline microarchitecture: [Pipeline.hs](Pipeline.hs).